-- 1. Paul begins with slaves first (also wives first and children first), which means the principle of authority is in his mind throughout the household texts. - 2.
+- of authority is in his mind throughout the household texts. - 2.
 The principles of the two household texts shape his whole letter to Philemon. - 3.
 He follows the principles himself, sending back Onesimus and instructing Philemon on the principles, not exercising authority over him.
-The letter is an appeal not an order. - 4.
-Philemon was evidently a benefactor, both owning slaves and "refreshing the saints," with a greater capacity to do good.
-So Paul is asking him to use his authority the right way. - 5.
-Specifically, Paul appeals to Philemon about Onesimus' development while with Paul, his new usefulness to Philemon, and challenges him to use his authority with love as he would toward a brother.
+The letter is an appeal not an order.
+4. Philemon was evidently a benefactor, both owning slaves and "refreshing the saints," - with a greater capacity to do good.
+So Paul is asking him to use his authority the right way. - would toward a brother.